 Although this is just an example of one university, it can help to give you a very real sense of the key differences between pursuing a Computer Science BA vs. BS.
 The same is true for a degree in Computer Programming.

 The primary difference between a Psychology BA vs. BS is that the Bachelor of Arts in Psychology has more psychology-focused courses which are social science courses.
 In contrast, the Bachelor of Science in Psychology is considered a Science track for students interested in pursuing careers in science.
-Instead of focusing so heavily in psychology, there are additional course requirements such as biology, calculus, and chemistry.
+Instead of focusing so heavily on psychology, there are additional course requirements such as biology, calculus, and chemistry.
 This may be a great fit for you if you are interested in heading to graduate school.

 Let’s take a quick look at Concordia University which offers both the Psychology BA and the Psychology BS degrees.